 After his fall or rise to the Dark Side, depending on which side you choose, Pau’an found himself under the command of Darth Vader.
 Due to his personal knowledge of the Temple, Pua’an was of great use to the Sith Lord.
 From the records that the temple held, he immediately began devouring as much information on his new enemies as he could.
 He then used this information to track down Jedi one by one and destroy them.

-His most famous victim was that of Luminara Unduli.
+His most famous victim was Luminara Unduli.
 After the issue of Order 66, Unduli was captured and held in the Spire.
-Shortly after her arrival, she was killed and her corpse used as a way to lure surviving Jedi into attempted rescues.
+Shortly after her arrival, she was killed and her corpse was used as a way to lure surviving Jedi into attempted rescues.